How to Ride Medium Trot

 If your horse struggles to show a natural medium trot under saddle, it can be possible to teach him on the lunge without the weight of a rider to contend with.

 Pole work can also be a useful teaching tool, but don’t place the poles too far apart to begin with as your horse could trip and injure himself.
+Instead, start with a distance that is comfortable for him and them gradually make the distance wider.

 The preparation for the medium trot is the most important part of the exercise.

-If your horse is not balanced and engaged, he will fall onto his forehand, break into canter or lose the rhythm as he attempts to lengthen his stride.
+If your horse is not balanced and engaged, he will fall onto his forehand, break into canter, or lose the rhythm as he attempts to lengthen his stride.

 Apply a half-halt to get your horse’s attention and engage his hind leg.